SpringsFern/SpringsFern.github.io/docs/setup/vps/clone-repository.md

 # Clone the Repository

-This section explains how to download the TG-FileStream source code to your server.
+This section explains how to download the tgfilestream source code to your server.

 ---